MatthewClayHarrison/ComfyUI-MetaMan/README.md

 3. **Transforms** to target platform format using service-specific templates
 4. **Preserves** original workflows and enables cross-platform reproduction

+### Cross-Platform Workflow Conversion

+MetaMan enables true **cross-platform workflow migration** with two levels of fidelity:

+**✅ Simplified Workflow Generation**:
+- Takes metadata from ANY platform (A1111, Civitai, Tensor.AI, etc.)
+- Generates a functional workflow that **recreates the exact same image**
+- Works for all platforms → ComfyUI conversion
+- Perfect for moving generations between platforms

+**✅ Complex Workflow Preservation**:
+- Preserves original ComfyUI node graphs with custom arrangements
+- Maintains advanced techniques, custom nodes, and complex routing
+- Only available for ComfyUI → ComfyUI workflows
+- Essential for sharing sophisticated ComfyUI creations

+**Example**: An A1111 image with LoRAs and specific sampling settings becomes a ComfyUI workflow with CheckpointLoader → LoraLoader → CLIPTextEncode → KSampler → VAEDecode that produces **identical output**.

 ### Template System

 The power of MetaMan lies in its **template-driven architecture**: